dev-Jbak/blog/README.md

 >
 > MAIL_ENCRYPTION=tls

-Worth running this to update config cache `php artisan config:cache`
+Worth running this to update all caches incase mail config does not update:

+`php artisan config:cache`

 ---